 The risk is further compounded by the upcoming review of interim targets that members of the major investor alliance groups had set themselves to reach by 2025.
 Controlling tens of trillions in investments, the economic muscle of the net-zero investor groups – such as the UN-convened Net Zero Asset Owner Alliance and the Net Zero Asset Managers initiative – matters a lot.
 These groups are due to review their progress against net zero targets in 2025.
 The question is what they do after that.
 Will they just set more ambitious targets for 2030 and do nothing else or will they set more ambitious targets and start to adjust investment portfolios?
 If they do the latter, this could lead to a large sell-off of carbon intensive assets.
 It is important to note that the impact of the next round of NDCs and the decisions made by the investor alliance groups are not mutually exclusive of each other.
 Either group is capable of provoking a financial crisis.

-Could extreme weather indirectly influence outcomes?
+Could physical climate risks indirectly influence outcomes?

 While it is still too early to determine to what extent the NDCs, particularly those of the major industrial economies, will be revised – this being largely dependent on the outcomes of elections in the US, UK and EU happening later this year – an expected spike in extreme weather exacerbated by the current El Niño event could prove influential to these deliberations.
 The global 1.5°C temperature spike anomaly is expected to cause an increased number of extreme weather events in 2024, leading to a 0.25% lower GDP over the next two years.
 Academic studies have found that societies become much more willing to invest in decarbonization when they have first hand experience of the effects of global warming on their economies and way of life.
 For example, a cluster of significant physical events that lead to mass casualties or large financial losses could lead to more willingness and pressure from society at large to decarbonize.

-Pragmatic investors should start to prepare now
+Pragmatic financial institutions should start to prepare now with climate scenario analysis

 So, for the moment, all eyes are on these two important groups as we attempt to understand whether the world is about to embark on an orderly or disorderly transition.
 In the meantime, investors need to better understand the implications of a range of possible climate change scenarios on the assets in their investment portfolios.
 The longer they leave this, the greater the risk of being unprepared for a disorderly transition and the ensuing financial crisis.